lin-ycv/MeArm-Grasshopper/README.md

 # MeArm-Grasshopper
-IK solver for MeArm using K2
+IK solver for MeArm using Kangaroo 2

 Kinematics is solved thru simulation (Kangaroo), therefore some inaccuracies is to be expected.
 This shouldn't be an issue, since meArm isn't highly accurate to begin with.